 Batteries for Mining locomotives

 In this Blog, Dr Mike examines the requirements for the very difficult underground duty of mining locomotive batteries.
-Whilst the safety requirements are understandably the main focus for mining locomotive battery designs and materials, we must not forget the importance of performance and the practical difficulties of maintenance and charging mining locomotive batteries in this environment.
+Whilst the safety requirements are understandably the main focus for underground usage battery designs and materials, we must not forget the importance of performance and the practical difficulties of maintenance and charging batteries in this environment.
 The challenges posed by this application are many and the consequences of getting even a small part of the design or manufacture wrong can lead to disastrous consequences.

 Working environment for a mining locomotive battery